lasarus/Assembler/README.md

 # Assembler
-This is currently not a usable assembler.
-Only the instruction encoding part is implemented.
-It can encode almost all of the instructions that are emitted by my C compiler.
+This assembler is not currently meant for general use.
+It supports only the instructions and features emitted (and used) in my [C compiler](https://github.com/lasarus/C-Compiler).
+It is also able to assemble the self-compiled assembly output from that compiler.

+## Build instructions

+    make
+## Usage

+    as INPUT.s OUTPUT.o

+The output is a 64-bit ELF object file.